devrajsaini6310-sys/Power-BI-Project-2/README.md

 Global_super_store_sales_Report.pbix : The Power BI report file.

-Reliance_super_store_data.xlsx : The dataset used for the report.
+Global_super_store_data.xlsx : The dataset used for the report.

 README.md: This file.